8.1 Hamlib and piWebCAT - introduction

 strings, whereas many other use VFOA / VFOB.
 I have provided SQL scripts to automatically modify

-• not --vfo mode.
+a transceiver configuration between the two options. - not --vfo mode.
 Most Icom transceivers do not provide CAT access to the background VFO and so

 are probably better configured without --vfo mode.
 My example IC7000 configuration is in this catogory.